vuestorefront/vue-storefront/packages/core/docs/advanced/extending-graphql-queries.md

 };
 ```

+## Keeping the configuration tidy

-In case of many custom queries extending the default ones, we recommend extracting them into separate folder to not overload `middleware.config.js` with GraphQL queries:
+Your configuration file can quickly become a mess if you override a lot of queries.
+We recommend extracting them into a separate folder to not overload `middleware.config.js` with GraphQL queries.
+You can create a new file (or files) that exports the queries.
+Then, you can import them in the `middleware.config.js`:

 ```js
 // customQueries/index.js